tewhatuora/api-standards-conformance/README.md

 ### Request Header Steps

-1. `Given the request header {string} is empty`
+1. `Given the request header {string} not set`
-   - Removes the specified request header.
+   - Ensures that a specific request header is not set.
-   - Example: `Given the request header "Accept" is empty`
+   - Example: `Given the request header "Authorization" not set`

 2. `Given the request header {string} set to {string}`
    - Sets a specific request header to a given value.
    - Example: `Given the request header "Content-Type" set to "application/fhir+json"`

-3. `Given the request header {string} not set`
-   - Ensures that a specific request header is not set.
-   - Example: `Given the request header "Authorization" not set`

 ### Adding New Steps

-To add new steps, create a new file in the `steps` directory (e.g., `new_steps.js`) and define your step:
+To add new steps, create a new file in the `steps` directory (e.g., `content_steps.js`) and define your step:

 ```javascript
 const { Given, When, Then } = require('@cucumber/cucumber');